Frequently Asked Questionsto edit me

 WHAT IF I DECIDE I DON'T WANT TO JUMP? or WHAT IS YOUR REFUND POLICY?
 A limited opportunity to get a refund for those who have paid by check or cash is offered after you have a very clear idea of what is expected of you and the performance standards you must meet.
 This is your last chance for a refund.
 After this point and at any point you may decide not to jump but will NOT receive a refund for the course and jump.
 You are paying for the training whether you jump or not.
 If you cannot make it back to make your jump(s), even if it was not possible to jump on the same day you were trained, there will be NO refund.
 There will be NO refunds for PayPal payments made online.

 IS LUNCH INCLUDED?
 No, you will need to bring your own lunch.
 There will be short breaks throughout the class but no time to leave to buy food.
-Please plan on bringing food that you can eat at breaks or in class.
-The club has a pizza oven, a microwave and a gas grill for use.
+Please plan on bringing food that you can eat during breaks or in class.
+The club has a pizza oven, a microwave, and a gas grill for use.

 WHAT IS THE WEIGHT AND HEIGHT LIMIT?
 The weight limit is 230 pounds and there is no height limit.